Why am I getting “The attached file could not be found” when I try to open a file in Zotero?

-- If the file has been uploaded but is still inaccessible from Computer B, there may be a problem on that computer.
-Check the file sync settings in the Sync pane of the Zotero preferences to confirm that they match the settings on Computer A. For example, if one computer is set to use Zotero Storage and another is set to use WebDAV, or if they're configured with different Zotero accounts (for personal library files) or different WebDAV URLs, files won't transfer between the two.
+- If the file has been uploaded, check to see if it is available on Device B. If not, there may be a problem on that device.
+Check the file sync settings on that device to confirm that they match the settings on Device A. For example, if one device is set to use Zotero Storage and another is set to use WebDAV, or if they're configured with different Zotero accounts (for personal library files) or different WebDAV URLs, files won't transfer between the two.

 - Sync Device B and check if there's a sync error.
 If so, you'll need to resolve that before file syncing will work.